University of Minnesota Twin Cities

 Clinical and Translational Research Services (CTRS) is charged with providing high quality and efficient support for human subjects research, serving the entire clinical and translational research enterprise at the University of Minnesota.
 The CTRS Operations Director is part of the strategic leadership of CTRS, under the direction of the CTRS Director and Associate Director.
 The CTRS Operations

-Focal and Segmental Glomerulosclerosis, Minimal Change Disease and Membranous Nephropathy, presenting as Nephrotic Syndrome (NS), are a group of rare renal diseases that may cause serious complications and end-stage kidney disease, generating significant individual, societal and economic burdens.
-The Nephrotic Syndrome Study Network (NEPTUNE) brings together physician scientists at 26 sites in the
+Focal and Segmental Glomerulosclerosis, Minimal Change Disease, and Membranous Nephropathy, presenting as Nephrotic Syndrome (NS), are a group of rare renal diseases that may cause serious complications and end-stage kidney disease, generating significant individual, societal and economic burdens.
+The Nephrotic Syndrome Study Network (NEPTUNE) brings together physician scientists at 26 sites in

-The Congenital and Perinatal Infections Consortium is focused on reducing the morbidity and mortality of rare viral infections such as congenital cytomegalovirus (CMV) disease, neonatal herpes simplex virus (HSV) infection, and neonatal viral sepsis caused by enteroviruses (EVs) and the related human parechoviruses (HPeVs).
-These infections have been grouped together because of their pathogenic
+The Congenital and Perinatal Infections Consortium (CPIC) is focused on reducing the morbidity and mortality of rare viral infections such as congenital cytomegalovirus (CMV) disease, neonatal herpes simplex virus (HSV) infection, and neonatal viral sepsis caused by enteroviruses (EVs) and the related human parechoviruses (HPeVs).
+These infections have been grouped together because of their

 - University of Minnesota Twin Cities